National Flood Risk Management Programme

 Our school’s 10YPP plan includes flood mitigation.
 Should we proceed with that work?

-Please contact the NFRM team before proceeding with any flood-related works.
+Please contact your property advisor or the NFRM team before proceeding with any flood-related works.

 Do you have advice for schools who feel they may be at-risk?

-In the first instance, talk to your Ministry Property Advisor if you have concerns about flood risk.
-Review the information available from National Civil Defence emergency preparedness(external link) and the Ministry’s Emergency Management Planning Advice for schools.
+In the first instance, talk to your property advisor if you have concerns about flood risk.

-Contact the NFRM team at Floodrisk.Management@education.govt.nz if you have further questions.
+Email the NFRM team at Floodrisk.Management@education.govt.nz if you have more questions.

 We already have an incident plan and emergency response guidance.
 Should flood-related measures be included in these?

-Yes, flood preparedness and clean up should be part of a school’s Emergency Management Plan, particularly if your school has been identified as being at risk of flooding or has historically experienced flooding events.
-A template for an Emergency Management Plan is here [DOCX, 512 KB].
+Yes, flood preparedness and clean up should be part of a school’s emergency management plan, particularly if your school has been identified as being at risk of flooding or has historically experienced flooding events.

 What should we do if the school has a flood?